bhagya-gundal/Leaf-Image-Classifier/README.md

 # Images:
 The folder contains images which are included in markdown with relative path.
 # Support:
-Please write to "gundal.b@northeastren.edu" for further support.
+Please write to "gundal.b@northeastern.edu" for further support.
 # Authors and acknowledgment:
 Author: Bhagyashri Gundal
 Big thanks to my mentor Professor Brown and Teaching assistants Nikunj, Akshay and Manogna.